 Substantially all of the Authority's cash is held in a checking account.
-The Authority considers all highly liquid investments purchased with maturities of three months or less to be cash equivalents.
+The Authority considers all highly liquid investments purchased with maturities of three months or less to be cash equivalents, except for the Authority's investment in California Local Agency Investment Pool (LAIF) which is considered an investments.